From BR Bullpen

 Henry developed a reputation in baseball circles as a dim-witted eccentric.
 He was also noted for erratic play.
 He was sometimes referred to as "Zim" or "the Great Zim".

-He is also infamous for a play that occurred in Game Six of the 1917 World Series: in a rundown play, the White Sox's Eddie Collins avoided Giants' catcher Bill Rariden, forcing Zimmerman to try to chase him down with the ball in his hand, as none of his teammates had covered home plate behind Rariden; Collins crossed home plate with Zimmerman running behind him, scoring a crucial run, and the White Sox went on to win the game and the Series.
+He is also infamous for a play that occurred in Game 6 of the 1917 World Series: in a rundown play, the Chicago White Sox's Eddie Collins avoided Giants' catcher Bill Rariden, forcing Zimmerman to try to chase him down with the ball in his hand, as none of his teammates had covered home plate behind Rariden; Collins crossed home plate with Zimmerman running behind him, scoring a crucial run, and the White Sox went on to win the game and the Series.
 The play became known as the Zimmerman Chase.

 After the major leagues he tried to play semi-pro ball but was removed from the field when the game was to take place on a field owned by someone connected to organized baseball.
 He worked as a plumber, ran a speakeasy and worked as a steamfitter.

 One source: SABR biography of Heinie Zimmerman.